Calvin Ellis Stowe: Editor and translator

 In 1829, he became editor of the Boston Recorder, the oldest religious newspaper in the United States.
 He published a translation from the Latin, with notes, of Lowth's Lectures on the Sacred Poetry of the Hebrews.

 Educator and librarian

 In 1830, he was appointed professor of Greek at Dartmouth College.
-He was a popular professor and Dartmouth awarded him an honorary Masters' Degree for his continued scholarship.
+He was a popular professor and Dartmouth awarded him an honorary master's degree for his continued scholarship.
 Two years later, he was appointed professor of Biblical Literature at the Lane Theological Seminary in Cincinnati.
 He was also the librarian, responsible for building what grew to a collection of 10,000 volumes by 1837, some of which were acquired during a book-buying trip to Europe in May 1836.
 Based upon a study of American academic libraries published in 1840, the Lane had the largest academic library west of the Alleghenies at that time.

 Lyman Beecher was the president of the seminary; Stowe was mocked in the press for being Beecher's "satellite".
 He taught religion at Bowdoin from 1850 to 1852 and at Andover Theological Seminary from 1852 to 1864.